DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

   This will build the jar and also run all the tests, and copy the jar to the resource directory in the sample apiproxy bundle.

-## Build Dependencies
+## Runtime Dependencies

+All of these are runtime dependencies.
+These JARs must be available in the proxy or organization into which you deploy.

 - Apigee Edge expressions v1.0
 - Apigee Edge message-flow v1.0
-- Apache commons IO
+- Apache commons IO 2.3
-- Apache commons Codec
+- Apache commons Codec 1.11
+- Apache commons lang3 3.7
+- Google Guava 24.1

 ## License